danielwe/vim-nvtags/README.md

 ## Search result handling

-For now, the `:NVTags*` commands insert a list of markdown links to the matching files, grabbing the link text from the first line in the file and URL-encoding the address.
-The links are sorted from latest to earliest modification time.
+For now, the `:NVTags*` commands insert a list of markdown links to the matching files, grabbing the link text from the first line in the file, URL-encoding the address, and using the tag line as the link title.
+The links are sorted from most recent to least recent modification time.
 This is not customizable; perhaps the future will bring about more flexibility?

 ## Usage tips